gsl12/Tiny-M/README.md

 ## Why the whole thing?

 I had many 3D printer parts in my pocket from my old no longer used printer.
-I cleared out my pocket and took what i had in the box without buying anything new.
+I cleared out my pocket and took what I had in the box without buying anything new.
-After checking all parts, i recognize, that i could build a converted Voron V0 with this parts.
+After checking all parts, I recognize, that I could build a converted Voron V0 with this parts.

 ### Hardware

     - alu profiles 2020 Nut 5 I-Typ
-    - MGN9 for XY
+    - MGN9H for XY
-    - MGN12 for Z
+    - MGN12H for Z
     - FYSETC Cheetah V1.1b (TMC2209) config here  or SKR Mini E3 with TMC2209
     - 24V everywhere